Goodbye Green Goblin, hello Queen Goblin - meet Spider-Man's new nemesis

 That question could be a key factor in the story of the Queen Goblin, as dating all the way back to the original '60s Green Goblin stories, into the '80s with Spider-Man: Origin of the Hobgoblin, and even into the mystery of Menace's secret identity in the Spider-Man: Brand New Day era, the question of who is actually under the mask (or behind the mutated visage) is central to stories involving Goblin villains.

-It's worth noting that Marvel's teasers, all released in a batch, include the Queen Goblin as the latest in a series of major Goblin villains from Spider-Man's past, framing her as the modern inheritor of a legacy started by Norman Osborn as the Green Goblin, continued later by the Hobgoblin, and eventually evolved into something far more sinister when Osborn bonded with the Carnage symbiote to become the Red Goblin.
+It's worth noting that Marvel's teasers, all released in a batch just ahead of the full introduction of the character, include the Queen Goblin as the latest in a series of major Goblin villains from Spider-Man's past, framing her as the modern inheritor of a legacy started by Norman Osborn as the Green Goblin, continued later by the Hobgoblin, and eventually evolved into something far more sinister when Osborn bonded with the Carnage symbiote to become the Red Goblin.

-Could there be clues to her identity hidden in those specific teasers?
+Could there be clues to her identity hidden in the covers for February's Amazing Spider-Man #88 - #90?
+Check them out and let us know what you think:

 It may also be worth noting - though maybe only tangentially - that Queen Goblin is just a slight change from the name Goblin Queen, which has been used by the X-Men villain Madelyne Prior.